bugzmanov/nes_ebook/src/chapter_3.md

 The goal of this chapter is to have our first NES game up and running.
-We are going to play Snake game.
+We are going to play the Snake game.
 The source code with comments can be found [this gist](https://gist.github.com/wkjagt/9043907).

  <div style="text-align:center"><img src="./images/ch3/snk_logo.png" width="40%"/></div>
  <div style="text-align:center"><img src="./images/ch3/snk_game.gif" width="40%"/></div>